- Debug Draw Library

 Space Sim Game

-This project was an assignment from a University class about Game Design and Multiplayer.
+Project from my Game Development course in Brazil.
 My inspiration here was in games like Freelancer and Wing Commander.
 It is playable on PC and Mac, using keyboard/mouse or an Xbox controller.
 The multiplayer element is in the possibility to play it in split-screen mode with another local player.
 Initially I intended to also allow for multiplayer over the Internet, but I never got around finishing the net code before submitting the project.
 The game was written mostly in C++, with a few bits of C and Lua as well.

 It uses Core OpenGL 3+ for rendering.
-The lush backgrounds and planets you can see in the images above are just cubemaps, not actual geometry.
-The asteroids and props are real 3D models.
-Never got around implementing sound either, so playing it is a silent, self-reflection experience… This game was written at a time when I was shifting coding styles and still getting used to C++11, so overall, at the end I was not very pleased with the code and that contributed for me not taking the project any further.
-Project source is available here.
+The space backgrounds and planets you can see in the images above are just cubemaps, not actual geometry.
+The asteroids and props are actual 3D models.
+Never got around implementing sound either, so playing it is a silent, self-reflection experience…

 Virtual Texturing on iOS with OpenGL-ES

-This was the final project for my Game Development course in Brazil.
+Project from my Game Development course in Brazil.
 I implemented a “traditional” Virtual Texturing (VT) system on OpenGL-ES for the iOS/Apple platform.
-Virtual Texturing, or “MegaTextures” as it was popularized by John Carmack when still working at idSoftware, is an advanced texture atlasing technique that implements a texture streaming setup analogous to Virtual Memory, thus allowing for ridiculously large texture data sets, in the tens of Gigabytes ballpark.
+Virtual Texturing, or “MegaTextures” as it was popularized by John Carmack when still working at idSoftware, is an advanced texture atlasing technique that implements a texture streaming setup analogous to Virtual Memory, thus allowing for very large texture data sets, in the tens of Gigabytes range.

-Source code for the project is available here.
-I’ve also recorded a short video on the iOS Simulator.
-It runs with a very low frame-rate on the Sim, but you can get a better idea of how it works from the video.
-The demos run quite smoothly on an actual device.
+Here’s a short video captured on the iOS Simulator.
+It runs at a very low frame-rate on the Simulator, but seeing it in action gives a better idea of how the system works.

 Oldschool Space Shooter Game

-Or OSSG for short, is a side scrolling space shooter game for iOS.
-This game was also built as a class assignment for my Game Development course in Brazil.
+Abbreviated OSSG, this is a side scrolling space shooter game for iOS.
+It was made for a class assignment in my Game Development course in Brazil.
 It uses the Objective-C version of the Cocos2D library, plus some raw OpenGL-ES for the 3D elements.
 The in-game background scene is animated with planets and randomly spawned asteroids.
 The main game itself is comprised of 2D sprites drawn as overlays on top of the 3D background.
 This game was my first experience with iOS dev and Objective-C programming.
-By the end of the iOS programming unit, the game was more or less done but not polished enough to be launched, plus then I didn’t own an Apple Developer license either, so it never got published in the App Store.
+Short gameplay video here.

 Simple 3D scene editor, AKA

 This one was an assignment of a Graphics Programming unit I took in the one year Study Abroad scholarship I participated during 2012/13.
 The goal was to create a simple GUI editor that allows the user to place and perform simple edits in 3D models loaded from file.
 The program also saves the work and allows loading preexistent scene files to enable incremental edits by the user.
-The User Interface was built using Qt and the QtCreator tool, which is a very fine GUI framework, IMO.
+The User Interface was built using Qt and the QtCreator tool.
 It also uses the ASSIMP model loading library to provide support for a vast number of 3D model file formats.
 One of the perks of using Qt was being able to deploy the application on Mac, Windows and Linux.
-As always, source code is available.

 First Person Shooter Game and framework